 The temple's Nishiro-mon entrance

-Yasaka Shrine, also known as Gion Shrine, is a Shinto shrine built in 656 BC.
-The main deity worshiped here is Susano, worshiped as a god who can ward off all disasters.
+Yasaka Shrine, also known as Gion Shrine, is a Shinto shrine established in 656 BC.
+The main deity worshiped here is Susano, revered as a god capable of warding off all disasters.

 Yasaka Shrine.

-In addition, this temple is also known as a very famous place to pray for love in Kyoto in particular and Japan in general.
+Additionally, this shrine is widely known as a popular spot to pray for love, both in Kyoto and throughout Japan.

 Where people come to pray for love.

-Inside the Yasaka shrine grounds there are also many other small shrines, each worshiping a different god.
+Within the grounds of Yasaka Shrine, there are also many smaller shrines, each dedicated to a different deity.

 Akuoji shrine.